How to watch the NHL draft lottery: Who will get Bedard, time, channel and more

 Who will get Connor Bedard, what time does the drawing start and everything else you need to know about watching the NHL draft lottery.

-The burning question of which team will get hockey’s next generational talent will finally be answered on Monday, May 8 when the NHL draft lottery is drawn.
+The burning question of which team will get hockey’s next generational talent will finally be answered tonight during the NHL draft lottery.
 Connor Bedard, 17-year-old center for the Regina Pats, has been considered the 2023 top pick for several years, and the rights to sign him will go to the winner of the upcoming draft lottery.
 So while some NHL teams are off working towards winning the 2023 Stanley Cup, the bottom 16 teams in the league are focused on a different win altogether: scoring Bedard (along with other top picks).

 With the potential to shape the NHL for years to come, the draft lottery is a big deal.
-Here’s how you can watch it all go down live this Monday:
+Here’s how you can watch it all go down live tonight:

 How to watch the 2023 NHL draft lottery: